ethans333/celly-auto-sms/README.md

 - [x] Attatch microsoft graph api to cognito
 - [x] Toll free number acquired
 - [x] Build out UI for login and register
+- [x] Fix token only working for one action issue.

 ---